cinar/indicator/README.md

 #### Awesome Oscillator

 The [AwesomeOscillator](https://pkg.go.dev/github.com/cinar/indicator#AwesomeOscillator) function calculates the awesome oscillator based on low and high daily prices for a given stock.
+It is an indicator used to measure market momentum.

 ```
 Median Price = ((Low + High) / 2)